Part of Real Estate Syndication: The Passive Investors Guide

 5.)
 Consistent Dividends

 The “passive” part of passive investment means checks show up regularly.
 Real estate partnerships pay out monthly or quarterly cash distributions that provide LPs with predictable passive revenue streams.
 Next, I’ll cover some of people’s most common questions about LPs and GPs.
+Some larger deals also use a co-GP structure where multiple sponsors team up on a single transaction.

 Frequently Asked Questions About LP’s and GP’s